The gravitational eikonal: from particle, string and brane collisions to black-hole encounters: The 2--body eikonal at 3PM

-in precise agreement with Ref.~\cite{Amati:1990xe}.
+one finds again \eqref{eq:ACV90Re} in precise agreement with Ref.~\cite{Amati:1990xe}.
 In particular, in this limit, a cancellation occurring in the square brackets of \eqref{re2d2} between potential and radiation-reaction terms is crucial in order to ensure that terms of order $\frac{G^3s^2}{b^2}\log\frac{s}{m_1m_2}$ drop out.
+The universality of the result \eqref{eq:ACV90Re} for $\operatorname{Re}2\delta_2$ (and of the associated $\log(s)$ in the $\operatorname{Im}2\delta_2$ \eqref{eq:ACV90Im}) is due to the fact that, in the ultrarelativistic limit, graviton exchanges dominate the interactions because they couple with the highest power of the energy, both in $\mathcal N=8$ and in GR.

 We can now go from the eikonal to the deflection angle using the familiar saddle-point equation

 To this order, it is important to include in the left hand side the full deflection angle up to 3PM order, complete of its 1PM and 2PM terms, since the next-to-leading order term in the Taylor expansion gives rise to a contribution of order $(\Theta^\text{1PM})^3$.
 Let us collect here the result for the deflection angle complete up to 3PM: